Sarani-NS/HackBio/Task2/README.md

 Load the dataset: Import it into your chosen tool (e.g., Python with Pandas, R, Excel). ✅ (done on R on my side)

 Clean the data: Check for missing values, duplicate rows, or inconsistencies. ✅ There are NAs, written in 2 different ways so detected differently I guess (N\A and NA).
 Duplicate rows were handled.
-Didn't see inconsistencies but doesn't mean there aren't any.
+Some inconsistencies are: y or Yes used, ? or unknown as well.
+Proposal: choose one and replace them everywhere.

 Handle missing data by either filling in values or removing those records.